 Cyber insurance protects businesses from financial loss after an incident.
 But, the benefits directly impact customers, too.

-If a data breach occurs, cyber insurance will help you notify customers of the incident – a legal requirement in several states.
+In case of a data breach, cyber insurance will help you notify customers of the incident – a legal requirement in several states.
 It can also cover credit monitoring services to customers impacted by a breach.

 Additionally, customers can be confident that their personal and payment information is secure.

-Learn more about what they cover and how your business can benefit from this type of policy by contacting an insurance agent at Bank Midwest.
+To help you determine what insurance coverage your business needs and how your business can benefit from this type of policy contact an experienced insurance agent at Bank Midwest.